3. Understanding Spatial Indexes

 This is how the process will work:

-- Use it to very quickly return the index (ID) numbers of all of the wells that are contained within the bounding box of
+- Use it to very quickly return the index (ID) numbers of all of the boreholes that are contained within the bounding box of district

 Let’s give it a go: